Har-Kuun/OneClickDesktop/README.md

 * A: Forget about VNC.
 The new version only supports RDP, which provices faster speed and more stable connections.

 2. Q: Which OS should I use?
-* A: As of this point, this script supports Ubuntu 20.04 LTS, 22.04 LTS and Debian 11 (recommended) only.
-In future, Ubuntu 24.04 and Debian 12 support will be adde.
+* A: As of this point, this script supports Ubuntu 24.04 LTS and Debian 12 only.
+It may run properly on Debian 11 or Ubuntu 22.04 LTS, but there's no guarantee.

 3. Q: Should I use my root user or a non-root user to use my desktop?
 * A: For RDP, you should always use a non-root user, unless you wish to install some certain software on your desktop.
 To create a non-root user, simply run `adduser USERNAME` in your terminal or SSH.